Numeraire-invariant quadratic hedging and mean--variance portfolio allocation: Optimal hedging without numeraire change.

 \subsection{Main results.}

-The first theorem reduces the hedging problem \eqref{eq:1new} to affinely constrained quadratic minimization in $\R^d$, involving the semimartingale characteristics of the price process.
-Its proof is to be found in Appendix~\ref{S:proof main}. \begin{theorem}[Quadratic hedging without numeraire change] Suppose that $S$ admits a nice numeraire.
+The first theorem reduces the hedging problem \eqref{eq:1new} to affinely constrained quadratic minimization in $\R^d$ involving the semimartingale characteristics of the price process.
+Its proof is to be found in Appendix~\ref{S:proof main}.
+Its conditions and applicability are illustrated in Section~\ref{S:examples}.
+The extent to which this theorem holds \emph{without} an existence of a nice numeraire is the subject of an ongoing research. \begin{theorem}[Quadratic hedging without numeraire change] Suppose that $S$ admits a nice numeraire.
 If $\cM_2(S,\P)$ contains a strictly positive element, the following statements hold. \begin{enumerate}[(1)] \item The opportunity process $L$ is the unique bounded semimartingale $L=(L_t)_{0\leq t\leq T}$ such that \begin{enumerate}[(a)] \item $L>0$, $L_->0$, and $L_T=1$. \item $\frac{L}{\Exp(B^{\Log(L)})}>0$ is a martingale on $[0,T]$. \item $[S,S]$ is $\P^\star$-special for the measure $\P^\star\sim \P$ defined by

 which implies

 \item The set

 is non-empty. \item For some or, equivalently, any $\Xi_a$-valued predictable process $a$, one has